Math Initial Placement

 -

-Second student (blue line): This student accelerated during the first set of exercises, thus, the judgment moved the student’s level up by .50 grade level.
+Second student (green line): This student accelerated during the first set of exercises, thus, the judgment moved the student’s level up by 0.50 grade level.
 During the next 30 exercises, the student’s progress declined; therefore, the judgment moved the student’s level down.
 Since the student’s level changed directions, the movement increment was decreased by half.
-Thus, the student moved down by .25 level.
+Thus, the student moved down by 0.25 level.
 At the 60-exercise judgment, the student’s progress changed direction yet again, cutting the Adaptive Motion increment in half.
-Therefore, the judgment moved the student’s level up by .125 level.
+Therefore, the judgment moved the student’s level up by 0.125 level.
 The student moved up again at the 90-exercise judgment leaving the Adaptive Motion direction unchanged.
-Being unchanged, the Adaptive Motion increment was .125 yet again.
-At the completion of IP, the student moved up .125 level once more making the student’s completion level 4.62.
+Being unchanged, the Adaptive Motion increment was 0.125 yet again.
+At the completion of IP, the student moved up 0.125 level once more making the student’s completion level 4.62.
 The student will begin coursework at this level.

 -